SaptadeepaPal/industry-bearing-fault-detection/README.md

-# Bearing Fault Detection using Multi-Domain Signal Processing + XGBoost
+# Industrial Bearing Fault Diagnosis using Multi-Domain Signal Processing and Leakage-Safe Machine Learning

 A machine learning pipeline that detects and classifies bearing faults (Normal, Ball, Inner Race, Outer Race) from raw vibration signals, using a custom-built multi-domain feature engineering pipeline (time-domain, FFT, and envelope analysis) on the CWRU Bearing Dataset.

-**Final model: XGBoost — 99.53% test accuracy, 99.50% macro F1, on a strictly leakage-free, group-based train/test split.**
+**Final selected model: XGBoost — 99.53% test accuracy, 99.50% macro F1, on a strictly leakage-free, group-based train/test split.**

 ---